w3c/wai-curricula/content/designer/multimedia-and-animations.md

   * have descriptive names
   * can be operable by keyboard
   * are easy to find
-  * re always reachable
+  * are always reachable
   * do not disappear when the media starts playing
-* design user interfaces with player controls that are always reachable and that do not disappear when the multimedia content starts to play

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of text transcripts.
 Explain that they provide alternative for people who cannot hear the audio information and for people who cannot see the visual information.
-Explain that allocating the necessary space for the transcripts is a designer's responsibility, whereas providing such transcripts is a responsibility shared with the content author.
+Explain that allocating the necessary space for the transcripts is a designers' responsibility, whereas providing such transcripts is a responsibility shared with the content author.
 * Show examples of captions.
 Explain that these are needed for people who cannot hear the audio, and that they are useful in other situations.
-Explain that identifying the situations where captions are needed is a designer's responsibility, whereas providing such captions is a responsibility shared with the content author.
+Explain that identifying the situations where captions are needed is a designers' responsibility, whereas providing such captions is a responsibility shared with the content author.
 * Show examples of audio described content.
 Explain that audio descriptions are needed for people who cannot see the video.
-Explain that defining the mechanisms to enable and disable  audio described content is a designer's responsibility, whereas providing the audio description is a responsibility shared with the content author.
+Explain that defining the mechanisms to enable and disable  audio described content is a designers' responsibility, whereas providing the audio description is a responsibility shared with the content author.
 * Show examples of sign language.
-Explain that people who are deaf and who do not understand written language well.
-Explain that defining the mechanisms to enable and disable sign language is a designer's responsibility, whereas providing the sign language interpretation is a responsibility shared with the content author.
+Explain that sign language is essential for people who are deaf and who do not understand written language well.
+Explain that defining the mechanisms to enable and disable sign language is a designers' responsibility, whereas providing the sign language interpretation is a responsibility shared with the content author.
 * Show examples of accessible media players.
-Explain how the controls have appropriate contrast ratios, are operable by keyboard, and are easy to find.
+Emphasize how the controls have appropriate contrast ratios, are operable by keyboard, and are easy to find.
 Emphasize that the controls need to remain available even when the media is playing.

 #### Ideas to Assess Knowledge for Topic